Contents

 Excel

-Please look at the following article for more detail on importing a budget from Excel.
+Please look at the following article for more details on importing a budget from Excel.

 📝Note: Tracking category budget data cannot be imported via Excel unless the tracking categories have been imported into Fathom as standalone entities.